guidorice/repo_watch/README.md

 😴 https://github.com/georust/world-file (✨ 4 stars)
 ```
 In Terminal.app you can click through the github.com URLs to
-see additional info and of course, to Watch/
+see additional info and of course, to watch or un-watch.